 Quote from our Head of Social Value Sasha Simmonds

-“I consider myself lucky to be able to work with these individuals every day, this project is something that I am extremely passionate about.
+“I consider myself lucky to be able to work with these individuals every day and this project is something that I am extremely passionate about.

-I have amazing relationships with these individuals and with that comes a mutual respect for one and other.
+I have amazing relationships with these individuals and with that comes a mutual respect for one another.
 It’s a great feeling to come to work and know that what you’re doing can change someone’s life.”

 What our Managers think of ROTL- Constructing Futures.

 “I can tell you I was initially dubious about how this process could work.
 And yes, they do need mentoring, but all I can say is the experience has been amazing and it has been great to have the ROTL’s join the team.
 I truly believe this project should be more widely known to the construction industry.
 The benefits that come from this are like no other.

 It gives the lads an opportunity to not go back into the cycle of re-offending.”